Basics III

 let task = some_operation(-1); // nothing happens yet

-let task = tokio::spawn(task); // starts task in background
+let task = tokio::spawn(task); // starts a task in background

 // start 100 tasks in background